 The par-3 contest at the Masters is a unique tradition in sports for a lot of reasons.
-Held annually the Wednesday before the first round, the event combines current competitors, past champions and honorary invitees by Augusta National.
+Held annually the Wednesday before the first round, the event combines current competitors and past champions.
+It used to allow honorary invitees, but that changed in 2017.
 Competitors' wives and family members add to the mix, which has raised the par-3 contest's "cute factor" significantly.

-The total number of holes-in-one made over the years at the Masters par-3 contest is widely disputed, though it seems to fall somewhere between 70 and 80.
-A tournament-record five were made in 2002, when Toshi Izawa made back-to-back aces on holes five and six.
+The total number of holes-in-one made over the years at the Masters par-3 contest is widely disputed, but 2016 increased that number by nearly a dozen.
+A record nine were made in 2016, besting the previous record of five made in 2002, when Toshi Izawa made back-to-back aces on holes five and six.

 The Par-3 Contest winner receives a crystal bowl and prizes are awarded for closest-to-the-pin honors on each hole.
 However, none even remotely compare to winning a green jacket, so here's a note to par-3 contestants: save your best for the big course.
 You’ll need it.

-You can watch this year's par-3 contest from 3-5 p.m.
-(EST) Wednesday on ESPN.
+You can watch this year's par-3 contest at 3 p.m. on Wednesday on ESPN or on Masters.com.